ng-bao/CTF-Writeups/Memmory/Lab_1.md

 <img width="1216" height="942" alt="image" src="https://github.com/user-attachments/assets/78583e76-8589-4930-be02-49769edb9ad6" />
 > flag{Good_Boy_good_girl_}

 To the final clue, we have to recover all her important files.
-And
+And to recover it, I